cnsaturn/laravel-stampie/README.md

 ## Dependencies

-To manipulate the underlying HTTP requests as mentioned in the [Stampie document](https://github.com/henrikbjorn/Stampie#providers), [Buzz](http://github.com/kriswallsmith/Buzz) and [Guzzle](http://guzzlephp.org) should be installed and loaded before this bundle can work as expected.
+To manipulate the underlying HTTP requests as mentioned in the [Stampie document](https://github.com/henrikbjorn/Stampie#providers), [Buzz](http://github.com/kriswallsmith/Buzz) or [Guzzle](http://guzzlephp.org) should be installed and loaded before this bundle can work as expected.
 I personally recommend install [Laravel Buzz Bundle](https://github.com/cnsaturn/laravel-buzz) before we move on.

 ## Installation